desmonty/rnnlib/README.md

 * FORMAT
   * CodeCov
   * Travis CI ?
+    - Would be useful to guarantee all builds on all compilers/platforms
   * [Command Line git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (+ .gitignore)
   * dub
   * [For most of these](https://github.com/libmir/mir-algorithm)